refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 We are using form related daisyUI style classes such as `form-control`, `input`, `textarea` and their variations like `input-sm`, `input-bordered`, `textarea-bordered`, etc.

 Inside the `App.css` file, we are still able to compose smaller class names from longer ones.
-For exmaple, `page-container` and `page-title` are custom composed resusable classes that help reduce some Tailwind spaghetti strings.
+For example, `page-container` and `page-title` are custom composed reusable classes that help reduce some Tailwind spaghetti strings.

-With the above `<ProductCreate />` page, when we navigate to `/products/create` route, we should be presented with a form to create a product:
+With the above `<ProductCreate />` page, when we navigate to the `/products/create` route, we should be presented with a form to create a product: